Sesame Soy Grilled Tuna

 1 Comment

-As long as you are buying the right fish, you can definitely cook medium rare or rare tuna at home just like you would get in your favorite sushi restaurant.
+You're probably worried about cooking raw tuna at home, but don't worry.
+As long as you are buying the right fish, you can definitely cook medium rare or rare tuna at home just like you would get in your favorite sushi restaurant!
+This recipe works with medium-well or well-done tuna, too.

 Sliced grilled ahi tuna with sesame seeds, green onions, and soy sauce on a plate with salad greens.